 You had shoulder replacement surgery to replace the bones of your shoulder joint with artificial joint parts.
-The parts include a stem made of metal and a metal ball that fits on the top of the stem.
-A plastic piece is used as the new surface of the shoulder blade.
+The parts include a stem made of metal and a metal ball that connects with a plastic liner that acts as a bearing.

 What to Expect at Home

 Your shoulder area may feel warm and tender for 2 to 4 weeks.
 The swelling should go down during this time.
 You may want to make some changes around your home so it is easier for you to take care of yourself.